So glad you found this page!

 A member of the East Coast Congress for the International Living Future Institute.
 This congress is dedicated to identifying effective advocacy focus points for the states in the eastern area of the USA. http://living-future.org/

-Greater involvement with NESEA in helping to identify and develop the educations sessions for next spring’s Building Energy 2017 conference in Boston.
+Greater involvement with NESEA in helping to identify and develop the education sessions for this spring’s Building Energy 2018 conference in Boston.
+I am also the co-chair for the Building Energy NYC conference in fall of 2019.
 (NESEA is linked on the Speaking Gigs page).

 A volunteer planner working with CapSciNY for the Albany March for Science event on April 14, 2018. #nipperlovesscience